-f ANY of the above requirements cannot be met please advise the Competition Chair.
+If ANY of the above requirements cannot be met please advise the Competition Chair.
 The Competition committee may ask that you respectfully decline to take the role of an Event Coordinator.

-I Committee ch agree to the above list of expectations and will inform the Competition committee chairperson of any terms that cannot be met.
-The event I a gree to coordinate is: Written Exam Fire Fighting Gas test First Aid Bench test Benchman event Surface Practical Skills Underground Practical Skills Surface Field Event Underground Field Problem
+I agree to the above list of expectations and will inform the Competition Committee chairperson of any terms that cannot be met.

+The event I agree to coordinate is:

+Written Exam Fire Fighting

+Gas test First Aid

+Bench test Benchman event

+Surface Practical Skills Underground Practical Skills

+Surface Field Event Underground Field Problem